Narendra Modi: Hindutva

+Modi addressing the gathering at the foundation stone laying ceremony of Ram Mandir in Ayodhya, Uttar Pradesh.

 Soon after Modi returned to power in 2019, he took three actions the RSS had long called for.
 The practice of Triple Talaq was made illegal and became a punishable act from 1 August 2019.
 The administration repealed Article 370 of the Indian constitution that granted autonomy to Jammu and Kashmir, and also abrogated its statehood, reorganising it into the union territories Jammu and Kashmir, and Ladakh.
 The region was placed under a lockdown and internet services were suspended and were not completely restored until February 2021.
 Thousands of people, including hundreds of political leaders, were detained.
 The Supreme Court of India did not hear constitutional challenges to the reorganisation or the Citizenship Amendment Act.
 According to Bhatty and Sundar, this is an example of the subversion of the Supreme Court and other major institutions, which were filled with appointees favouring the BJP.

 During his campaign for 2024 Indian general election, Modi referred to Muslims as infiltrators with many children who would take India's wealth, if his political opponents gained power.
 In a later interview, Modi said that regardless of the social class, there are more children in neighbourhoods plagued by poverty.
 He said he made no mention of Muslim or Hindu in his campaign speech.
 However, factcheckers have refuted this claim of Modi and found numerous instances across his election campaign where he communally targeted the Muslims.